drdhaval2785/SanskritVerb/README.md

 To understand how the code is organized, please read [this](https://github.com/drdhaval2785/SanskritVerb/blob/master/Documentations/understandcode.md).

+Please note that as of v1.2.0, the code from [`drdhaval2785/SanskritSubanta`](https://github.com/drdhaval2785/SanskritSubanta) for subanta generation is now actively maintained here.

 ##For using the code online:

 * Use http://www.sanskritworld.in/sanskrittool/SanskritVerb/tiGanta.html for tiGanta generation (Verb conjugation.)